 Morgan Joeck Morgan Joeck is excited to be part of the Math Circle again.
 He teaches algebra and geometry for LAUSD at Bishop Conaty ?
 Our Lady of Loretto.
 He went to UCLA for his Bachelor?s degree in psychology and Master?s degree in education.
 Morgan is a member of the California Mathematics Council and National Council of Teachers of Mathematics and attends their local and national conferences annually.

-Sai Kommireddy is a high school junior.
-She has been attending math circle since the beginning of high school and is assisting in the Beginners 1A class.
+Sai Kommireddy is a high school senior.
+She has been attending math circle since the beginning of high school and has assisted with both the Beginners 1A and 2A classes.
 She thoroughly enjoys challenging herself through complex math problems and hopes to be able to share her love for math with others.

 Sasha Kononova is a second-year undergraduate studying math and physics.
 Outside of STEMey pursuits, she enjoys listening to and playing music--she plays piano and a bit of classical guitar--, writing, researching random topics from dissociative identity disorder to the evolution of the mythology J.R.R.
 Tolkien created, of which she has been a fan for many years.

 Leonardo Lam is a first-year high school student.
 This year, he will be an assistant instructor for the Beginners 2A class, while also attending Advanced 1B at the Circle.
 Leo joined the Math Circle when he was 5 years old and has enjoyed the challenge of math ever since.
 In the 2021-22 school year, he partnered with a local school district to create an ORMC satellite; Leo taught elementary-aged students from across the district using the curriculum created by Dr. Gleizer and Dr. Radko.
 Aside from math, Leo enjoys playing the violin, spending time with friends, swimming, reading, and playing board games.